How to install Rimgard®

 How do I install Rimgard?

 Remove the hub cap.
 Place Rimgard over the bolts of the wheel and into the rim’s hub.
 Fasten by screwing clockwise with the mounting tool that came with the package.
 Use the allen key to fasten.
 Hand force is enough, no tools should be used.
 Insert the locking cylinder, and turn the key 90°, anti-clockwise.
 Put the center cap back onto the Rimgard.
 Never use a nut runner when mounting!
-Watch our mounting video here.
+For Honda, Porsche Macan and Tesla the installation process differs a little.
+Watch our installation videos here.

 How do I remove my center caps without taking off the whole wheel?